Guide to Leaving Cert Subject Choices

 You should attempt to select a balanced range of subjects that will leave your further and higher education options open for as long as possible.
 Most students study Irish (unless exempted), English and Maths.
 A large majority of students also study a continental language, or for those students coming originally from outside the EU, a native language approved by the State Examination Commission.

 In selecting your remaining three subjects, you should consider what third level courses you might be interested in when you leave school.
-If you have specific courses in mind, check that your subject choices and levels match the entry requirements for these courses. [go to CAO Search, select (click) your CAO course from the list, and follow links to Qualifax or College Website to find the entry requirements]
+If you have specific courses in mind, check that your subject choices and levels match the entry requirements for these courses. [go to Qualifax to find the entry requirements]

 You may also want to check what courses you may be excluded from if you take or don't take a particular leaving cert subject.
-You can find this information by looking at the Third Level Entry Requirements section in each of the leaving cert subjects listed on the right.
+You can find this information on Qualifax as you have been doing in your meetings with the Guidance Counsellor.